What Size Water Tank Do I Need?

 Depending on the space available, you might need to decide whether to order a round or slimline tank(s).
 Round tanks are ideal where you have plenty of space and where you want a large volume of water.

-Slimline tanks are ideal for where you have limited space like under eaves for example.
+Slimline Water Tanks are ideal for where you have limited space like under eaves for example.
 However slimline tanks don’t tend to store as much water as round tanks.

 The round water tanks range in diameter from 900mm to 3900mm and in height from 300mm to 3100mm while the slimline tanks range from 1000mm to 4800mm in length, 550mm to 1180 mm in width and 300mm to 2350mm in height.